Without a doubt, Facebook is THE PLACE for most businesses to build target audiences and generate revenue.

 If you haven’t, then you might pick a random metric (from the ones above) for evaluating the performance of your campaign.

-1. Lead generation – The number of people who sign up for your offer, after clicking on your landing page from Facebook.
+1. Lead generation – The total number of people who sign up for your offer, after clicking on your landing page from Facebook.
 In the above example of Buffer, a click to the landing page costs a whopping $4.01.

 Now, suppose that you’re getting a decent number of link clicks at a low-cost, but the visitors aren’t converting into leads.
 Then you know that your landing page needs a thorough analysis.
 See how this metric helps in identifying the leak?